errbufferoverfl/garden.errbufferoverfl.me/content/books/anarchic-agreements-a-field-guide-to-collective-organising.md

 **How do we get things done?** How often do we meet?
 Are there regular social events?
 How do we communicate with each other outside of meetings?
 How do we communicate with people outside of the group?
 Are sub-groups or individuals responsible for certain tasks?

-> [!note] On the term "OPSEC"
->
-> I don't particular like using the phrase OPSEC (Operational Security) because it can often be overloaded, but when discussing how you get things done I think it's also important to consider operational security.

 **How do we manage operational security?** How do we share passwords and secrets?
 How can people outside our group identify a communication is from us?
 How do we communicate securely amongst ourselves?

-> [!warning] A short digression for those "not doing anything wrong"
->
-> It's common for people to argue, but operational security doesn't matter!
-I'm not doing anything wrong and have nothing to hide.
->
-> In the modern threat landscape it doesn't matter.
-Between government suppression and threat groups managing your operational security is as much about keeping your data secure as much as it is keeping those who work with you secure.
->
-> This means having reasonably good operational security: using a password vault to manage and share passwords, using reputable hosting providers, using services that offer end to end encryption, etc.

 **What policies do we need?** How will we respond if someone makes a complaint to the group?
 Is there a system that would make it harder to steal group funds?

 **How can we make the group empowered?** Are there groups of people who are likely to be empowered/disempowered in the group?
 What checks and balances can we introduce to make sure no one sub-group gains too much influence?
 What can we do to make it easier for people who are currently marginalised to take on roles and help shape the group?

-This can include creating systems to reduce barriers to people getting involved, stipends or paying for baby-sitting so parents can attend more easily, picking venues more consciously so they are accessible.
+Consider creating systems to reduce barriers to people getting involved: a stipend or paying for baby-sitting so parents can attend more easily, picking venues more consciously so they are accessible.
 Picking issues affecting the most affected.